anushnandyala/react-vite-github-pages-guide/index.md

 # **Introduction**
 ## **Background Information**
+Starting and publishing a frontend project online requires the right tools, and **React + Vite**, hosted for free using **GitHub Pages**, is the perfect combination.

+**Vite** is a modern build tool designed for speed and efficiency, making it an excellent choice for developing React applications.
+It provides instant server startup, fast hot module replacement (HMR), and optimized production builds.

+**React** is a popular JavaScript library used to build interactive user interfaces, enabling developers to create reusable components for dynamic web applications.

+**GitHub Pages** is a free and easy-to-use hosting service that allows developers to deploy static websites directly from a GitHub repository, making it ideal for portfolios, projects, and web experiments.

-This guide will walk through the process of deploying a **React + Vite** web application to GitHub Pages, a task commonly encountered by software developers, frontend engineers, and students working on web-based projects.
-Deploying a React + Vite app is useful for showcasing portfolio projects, sharing interactive web applications, and testing web designs.
+This guide will walk through the process of deploying a **React + Vite** web application to GitHub Pages.

+## **Who is this Guide For?**
+This guide is for developers, students, and anyone looking to deploy a frontend app online.
+Whether you're showcasing a portfolio project, sharing an interactive web app, or simply testing frontend designs, this step-by-step tutorial will help you set up, configure, and publish your project efficiently.

 ## **Context of Use**
 - **For Developers:** Useful for quick prototyping and sharing React applications.